Dean's Greetings - Spring 2017

 With Kim Malcolm’s departure, who was with us from 2013, to join King’s College as Manager of Development, we embarked on a search and I am pleased to introduce you to Karmen Ferraro as our new Alumni and Development Officer.
 Karmen received her Bachelor's degree in Psychology from Western and a diploma in Broadcast Journalism from Fanshawe College.
 She has been at Western since 1999 serving in a variety of capacities across Communications and External.
 Her experiences here at Western will be most valuable as we continue to expand our alumni base and donor support.

 We continue to be in construction.
-Phase two began in April [view photos] and consists of taking down the part of the Music Building that was not renovated and finishing spaces of the new building that were attached to the old.
-Currently we have 15 named spaces; the most recent ones include one for Don McKellar, Clifford Poole and Margaret Parsons, and Earl Terry.
+Phase two began in March [view photos] and consists of taking down the part of the Music Building that was not renovated and finishing spaces of the new building that were attached to the old.
+Currently we have 15 named spaces; the most recent ones include one for Don McKellar, Clifford Poole and Margaret Parsons, and Earle Terry.
 Do go to our renovations webpage to learn more and click on the Donate button, as well as the video “A Gift for Music.”
 Do think about how you can be part of this project, whether it is a one-time gift or a monthly contribution over a period of time.
 Many thanks to the donors who have already pledged their generous support.

 I so enjoy hearing from you about your Western experiences, ones that reflect the level of community that is cultivated within and across the various cohorts, and the level of support from faculty and staff members that you experienced.
 The word community reflects people of common passions, who inhabit common spaces, and reflect a strong sense of kinship.
 It is something that grows long and strong roots, and remains with you for years to come.
 It was here that you began your networking within the field and across fields.